paritytech/polkadot/roadmap/implementers-guide/src/types/candidate.md

 ## PersistedValidationData

 Validation data that needs to be persisted for secondary checkers.

-These validation data are generally derived from some relay-chain state to form inputs to the validation function, and as such need to be persisted by the availability system to avoid dependence on availability of the relay-chain state.
-The backing phase of the inclusion pipeline ensures that everything that is included in a valid fork of th relay-chain already adheres to the non-persisted constraints.
+See the section on [`ValidationData`](#validationdata) for more details.

 ```rust
 struct PersistedValidationData {